ministryofjustice/prison-to-probation-update/README.md

 Check the docker-compose file for sample environment variables to run the application locally.

-Or to just run `localstack` which is useful when running against an a non-local test system
+Or to just run `localstack` which is useful when running against a non-local test system

 ```bash
 TMPDIR=/private$TMPDIR docker-compose up localstack
 ```

 In all of the above the application should use the host network to communicate with `localstack` since AWS Client will try to read messages from localhost rather than the `localstack` network.

+#### IMPORTANT

+*TL;DR* When running locally with `localstack` we assign random names to queues, topics and tables.
+Check the application log output to find the values if required for manual testing.

+There is an issue with Spring such that when a test requires a new context (e.g. when configuration properties change), the old (cached) context continues to a) read messages using the JMS listener and b) run scheduled jobs that read from the DynamoDB database.

+To workaround this issue we use random queue names, topic names and table names every time we start the application.
+This means that tests running in different Spring contexts cannot interfere with each other.

+So if you get tempted to remove the random names be aware that you are walking into a world of testing pain.
+Don't do it.

+There is a downside to using random names as it becomes hard to find the queue / topic / table if you wish to perform some manual testing.
+In this case please check the log output where the random names should be announced.
+See classes `LocalstackSqsConfig` and `DynamoDBConfig` to find the log outputs.

 ### Experimenting with messages

 There are two handy scripts to add messages to the queue with data that matches either the T3 test environment or data in the test Docker version of the apps

 T3 test data:

 ```bash
 ./create-prison-movements-messages-t3.bash
 ```

 local test data:
 ```bash
 ./create-prison-movements-messages-local.bash